johnlauer/serial-port-json-server/README.md

 programfromurl com12 arduino:avr:uno https://raw.githubusercontent.com/grbl/grbl-builds/master/builds/grbl_v0_9i_atmega328p_16mhz_115200.hex
 ```

-The 2nd parameter (which is the most confusing) of core:architecture:name model can be seen in the boards.txt file in the distribution, but here is a partial list for quick reference:
+The 2nd parameter of core:architecture:name specifies which board you're trying to program so that SPJS can figure out what programmer and parameters should be used to send the hex/bin file up to your device.
+The choices can be seen in the boards.txt file in the distribution, but here is a partial list for quick reference:

 * arduino:avr:uno
 * arduino:avr:yun